-The Financial Services Compensation Scheme (FSCS) offers compensation when an authorised firm is unable to pay claims against it, usually because the firm has gone out of business.
+Financial Services Compensation Scheme (FSCS)

 The ACD is covered by the Financial Services Compensation Scheme.
-Investors may be entitled to compensation from the scheme if the ACD cannot meet its obligations.
-Most types of investment business are covered for 100% of the first £80,000 only.
+Shareholders may be entitled to compensation from the scheme if the ACD cannot meet its obligations.
+This depends on the type of business and the circumstances of the claim.
+Most types of investment businesses are covered for 100% of investments up to £85,000.
 Further information is available from: